QingfangLiu/bhutan_climate_modeling/README.md

 > 📝 *If you're a team member and would like your contribution added or updated, feel free to open a PR or issue!*

 ## ✅ Project Goals

+1. **Advance scientific understanding of Bhutan’s climate and flood risks**
-- Understand historical meteorological trends and seasonal/regional patterns
+   Analyze historical and projected meteorological and hydrological patterns to identify seasonal, regional, and long-term trends.

+2. **Develop reliable predictive and early warning systems**
-- Build and validate predictive models to forecast floods and extreme weather events such as glacial lake outburst floods (GLOFs)
+   Build and validate models to forecast riverine floods, flash floods, and glacial lake outburst floods (GLOFs) under current and future climate scenarios.

-- Design interactive dashboards and visualization tools to communicate flood and climate risks effectively to policymakers and local communities
+3. **Strengthen decision-making and community resilience**
+   Design user-centered tools, dashboards, and communication strategies to support policymakers, disaster managers, and local communities.

 ## 📄 Project Documentation